PioneeringTechLab/laravel-sudo/README.md

 ### SUDO_DURATION

 The time (in minutes) that "sudo mode" is active for the existing authenticated user before a reprompt.
+This time will reset if he logs-out before the duration has been exhausted.

 Default is 120 minutes (two hours).